zowe/zowe-cli-sample-plugin/README.md

 #### Download a published version of the zowe-cli-sample-plugin

 1. Download the sample plug-in from the Zowe JFrog registry:

     `npm pack @zowe/sample-plugin-for-zowe-cli@latest -registry https://zowe.jfrog.io/zowe/api/npm/npm-local-release/`

     If your site restricts access to zowe.jfrog.io, you might need to use a corporate internal registry.

 2. Install the sample plug-in using your previously installed Zowe CLI and the sample plug-in package that you downloaded.
-In the example below we used the 4.1.0 version of the sample plug-in.
+In the example below we used the 4.1.0 version of the sample plug-in:

     `zowe plugins install zowe-sample-plugin-for-zowe-cli-4.1.0.tgz`

-#### Customize the supplied sample config file
+#### Customize the supplied sample configuration file

-To quickly use a config file appropriate for the sample plugin, view the Readme file and customize the sample Zowe config file located in the folder [customize_your_config_file](https://github.com/zowe/zowe-cli-sample-plugin/blob/master/docs/tutorials/customize_your_config_file).
+To quickly use a configuration file appropriate for the sample plug-in, view the Readme file and customize the sample Zowe config file located in the folder [customize_your_config_file](https://github.com/zowe/zowe-cli-sample-plugin/blob/master/docs/tutorials/customize_your_config_file).

 #### Clone zowe-cli-sample-plugin and Build From Source